 Course Code CSE490

 Course Title E-COMMERCE AND ERP

 Type of Course PE

 LTP 300

 Credits 3

 Course Prerequisites Basics of Internet

-Course Objectives (CO)This course examines the evolution of enterprise rese (ERP) systems - from internally focused client/serv externally focused e-business.
-This class studies the type managers will need to consider in implementing c integrated ERP systems.
-The objective of this course is to aware of the potential and limitations of ERP systems.
-This be reached through hands-on experience, case studies, speakers and a group project.
+Course Objectives (CO) This course examines the evolution of enterprise resource planning(ERP) systems - from internally focused client/server systems to externally focused e-business.
+This class studies the types of issues that managers will need to consider in implementing cross-functional integrated ERP systems.
+The objective of this course is to make studentsaware of the potential and limitations of ERP systems.
+This objective will be reached through hands-on experience, case studies, lectures, guest speakers and a group project.

 Course Outcomes The course would equip students with the basics of E-Commerce, technologies involved with it and various issues associated with.

-Introduction and Concepts Networks and commercial transactions - Internet and other novelties; Networks and electronic transactions today, Model for commercial transactions; Internet environment - internet advantage, world wide web and other internet sales venues; Online commerce solutions.
+Introduction and Concepts Networks and commercial transactions - Internet and other novelties; Networks and electronic transactions today, Model for commercial transactions; Internet environment - internet advantage, world wide web and other internet sales venues; Online commercesolutions.
 Security Technologies: Why is internet insecure?
 A brief introduction to Cryptography; Public key solution.
 Digital payment systems; First virtual internet payment system; cyber cash model Operational process of Digicash, Ecash Trail; Using Ecash; Smart cards; Electronic Data Interchange: Its basics; EDI versus Internet and EDI over Internet.